 What is Political Science?

-relevant evidence and test those theories, and then using strong communications
+methods to gather relevant evidence and test those theories, and then using strong

-skills to explain the research.
-Honing these skills, and learning
+communications skills to explain the research.
+Honing these skills,

-the knowledge that is shared in our classes, prepares graduates of our
+and learning the knowledge that is shared in our classes, prepares graduates

 private enterprise, and non-profit service.